 Accused of Fraud?
 We Don't Rest So You Can.

 Generally considered a “white collar” offense because it is most often non-violent and committed for financial gain, fraud is a harshly prosecuted crime in Massachusetts.
 McNally Law Office represents individuals who have been accused of any type of fraud, including tax fraud, health care fraud, insurance fraud, identity theft, and more.
-As an Andover fraud defense attorney, Mark McNally can provide invaluable insight and aggressive defense counsel even before files have been charged.
+As an Andover criminal attorney, Mark McNally can provide invaluable insight and aggressive defense counsel even before files have been charged.
 His guidance and protection can have a significant impact on fraud investigations, helping the accused avoid unreasonable searches and other constitutional rights violations.